pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                 progress_bar.update(ticks)
                 print("Scraping done!
 Process finished: 100%")

-Inside this function a progressbar was implemented to show the scrapping progress to user.
+In this function, a progressbar was implemented to show the scrapping progress to users.

-The function clean_data cleans the data for the export from noise.
-Noise are special characters which will disturb the speech output later.
-Such characters are tags from html as well as false punctuation.
-As result of this class an output in txt format will be generated.
+The function `clean_data `cleans the data from noise for the export.
+Noise includes special characters which will disturb the speech output later.
+Such characters are tags from HTML as well as false punctuation.
+As result of this class, an output in txt format will be generated.

         def clean_data(self, save_to_disc: bool = False):
             """